prototypefund/reproducible-website/_events/paris2018/report.md

 But programs or build process require such behaviour

 [mfl\] The point here is that certain HW elemenents can have a life-cycle of decades.
-We need to pro-actively reserach potential pitfalls
+We need to pro-actively research potential pitfalls

 - fpga: are not reproducible because of place and route, which usually